 Starring: Cillian Murphy, Rose Byrne, Cliff Curtis, Chris Evans, Troy Garity, Hiroyuki Sanada

 This sci-fi thriller puts you in the shoes of a team embarking on the mission to save the dying by re-igniting it.
-It’s an epic and intense telling of the human condition under stressful situations, where stakes are as high as possible.
+It’s an epic and intense telling of the human condition under stressful situations with high stakes.

-The stunning visuals and fantastic storytelling in this movie will provide you with a visceral experience that is certain to increase your hype for Starfield.
+The stunning visuals and fantastic storytelling in this movie will provide you with a visceral experience that is certain to fill your Starfield-like movie needs.

 Moon (2009)